pepkit/eido/docs/writing-a-filter.md

 def my_custom_filter(p, **kwargs):
     import re
+    import sys
+    import yaml

     for s in p.samples:
         sys.stdout.write("- ")
         out = re.sub('\n', '\n  ', yaml.safe_dump(s.to_dict(), default_flow_style=False))
         sys.stdout.write(out + "\n")
 ```
+For reference you can check the signatures of the functions in [Built-in `eido` Plugins Documentation](plugin_api_docs.md).

 Importantly, if the function *requires* any arguments (always provided via `**kwargs`), the creator of the function should take care of handling missing/faulty input.